nishkaush/weather-widget-for-nine/README.md

 The build is minified and the filenames include the hashes.<br />
 App is ready to be deployed!

+### `Solution Description`

+- React was used for this project
+- Create react app was used to setup the project
+- App.js is the root component which controls the state for 3 major components:
+  - Error Component (discussed below)
+  - Loader Component
+  - Widget (Main Component containing Form and weather data display)
+- Upon initial load, App.js component fetches geolocation coords and subsequently the weather data
+- Passes the data to the relevant components
+- Changes in any of the child components are relayed back to the parent App component for changes in DOM
+- React hooks were used extensively
+- Only 2 kinds of errors have been catered for:
+  - User denies access to his/her location upon loading of the app
+  - Api call to open weather fails due to internet connectivity
+- In either error case, user will see a list of steps outlining the possible errors and any related fixes

 ### `Considerations and Assumptions`

 - Time spent on this project was 4 hours